What Has Monica Barbaro Been Up To Since Chicago Justice Was Canceled?

 Unfortunately, audiences never got to see how the trio navigated the birth of Martin and Lisa's daughter as the series was canceled by ABC after only two seasons (via Variety).
 Notably, the sitcom is considered to be one of the worst shows to debut in 2018.
 The series, executive produced by Ellen DeGeneres, holds a 38% on Rotten Tomatoes.
 However, audiences clearly enjoyed the show, as they gave it a whopping 88% on the review aggregator site.

 After "The Good Cop" and "Splitting Up Together" didn't work out, the "One Chicago" alum was wrangled up for the long-awaited "Top Gun" sequel.
 The first film, directed by Tony Scott, hit cinemas in 1986 and quickly became the highest-grossing film of that year, racking up over $170 million worldwide (via Box Office Mojo).
 Starring Tom Cruise, the blockbuster focused on an elite team of Navy fighter pilots training at the prestigious TOPGUN institute.
-Decades later, audiences will see the next generation of fighter pilots grace the sky.
+Decades later, audiences saw the next generation of fighter pilots grace the sky.

-She's joining a highly anticipated video game
+She joined a highly anticipated video game cast